Skip to main content

 4. Sends it via the channels you’ve enabled — email and/or SMS.

-5. (Optionally) escalates to a human — if it’s outside what the AI handles, it logs a task for the assignee you picked.
+5. (Optionally) escalates to a human — if it’s outside what the AI Receptionist handles, it logs a task for the assignee you picked.

 This all happens within ~10 seconds of the submission landing.